b3-exmo/b3-exmo.github.io/docs/Culture/Too Sacred to Share.md

 One might argue that this statement is emotional misattribution, where members feel such a strong compulsion to fit in that they'll ascribe profundity or find meaning in everyday experiences.

-You felt *[[Emotional Thinking#Elevation Emotion|elevation emotion]]* hearing Great Uncle Pawdabber associate a mundane experience with divinity, and using that as a reference point, you also need to find some association between the two.
+You felt *[[Emotional Thinking#Elevation Emotion|elevation emotion]]* hearing Great Uncle Pawdabber associate a mundane experience with divinity, and using his retelling as a reference point, you also need to find some association between the two.
 Did you find your keys when you may have otherwise missed a flight?
 God did that.
 No other explanation when you *need to have something to share* in Fast & Testimony meeting.

 &nbsp;

 ## What is sacred?
 Sacred is analogous / similar to holy, or divine.
 Not to be mocked or belittled, demanding or deserving of respect and reverence.
-When I held LDS beliefs to be sacred, I would find myself so emotionally attached to the ideas that I would use this rationale that whatever audience would hear them wouldn't understand or appreciate them.
+When I held LDS beliefs to be sacred, I would find myself so emotionally attached to the ideas that I would use this rationale that whatever audience would hear them simply wouldn't understand or appreciate them.
 Whenever I hear of an LDS practitioner refuse to elaborate on something because it's "too sacred to share," I am left to assume they use the same rationale that I did while in that same mindset— meaning, "I don't want to talk about it," or more likely, "I don't trust you with that information."

 The topic within Mormonism that I find associated with this defense most often is that of temple ceremonies.
 When met with blank, confused stares, one might elaborate that those ceremonies are "sacred, not secret."
+A prime example of this is demonstrated in my notes on [[Garments]].

 To me, this raises the question if there is a precedent for this kind of aversion to disclosure.
 Did Jesus in the New Testament advise people that "there's another aspect to your salvation, but I don't trust you to know what it is"?